openspacelabs/react-native-background-upload/README.md

 The primary method you will use, this starts the upload process.

 Returns a promise with the string ID of the upload.
-Will reject if there is a connection problem, the file doesn't exist, or there is some other problem.
+Will reject if the file doesn't exist or unknown native problems.

 `options` is an object with following values: